 The supplies are not directly interlocked into the Fast Shutdown System (FSD).
 Protection against failure is provided by a number of measures.
 First, the total beam current into Hall C is limited by a BCM in the alcove (formerly BCM3).
 The limit is about 1.5 μ A CW.
+Aside from this precaution, which basically limits the total power that can be sprayed about in the event of a magnet failure, Beam Loss Monitors (BLMs) and Ion Chambers have been placed near the pivot and these are tied to the FSD.
 As a final precaution, a Hall effect probe monitors the fringe field of the target magnet and the output of this probe is tied to the FSD.

 The magnets in the chicane are cooled by the Low Conductivity Water (LCW) system.
-This is a high pressure system, P = 125 psi, and an unconfined stream of water at this pressure could cause injury.
+This is a high pressure system, P=125 psi, and an unconfined stream of water at this pressure could cause injury.
 The LCW water system uses water hoses rated for 300 psi and they have been tested.

-6 Personnel Allowed to Operate E07-003 Equipment
+7 Personnel Allowed to Operate E07-003 Equipment